jakehosen/LaboratoryDocumentation/Data/github.md

 ## Merging branches on two different forks

-Start by cloding the first repo that you want to merge:
+Start by cloding the first repo that you want to merge:<br>
 ``` git clone -o staging http://staging ```